Access and Accessibility

 For the visually impaired, we offer audio description via a headset, on selected films.
 Ask at the Box Office to borrow a headset and please refer to our website/programme for details of which screenings are available with this facility.

-For more information please visit our Accessible Screenings UK
+For more information please visit Accessible Screenings UK

-We offer occasional (currently bi-monthly) autism friendly (relaxed) screenings, usually at the weekend, and with family audiences in mind.
+We offer occasional (currently bi-monthly) autism friendly (relaxed) screenings usually early afternoons and with family audiences in mind.
 For more information visit our Autism page

 We offer monthly parent and baby screenings with the lights turned up a little and the sound down a notch in order to create a stress-free environment exclusively for parents / guardians to enjoy films with their babies (aged under 12 months).
 Details are here